Dean Brownlie

-Dean Graham Brownlie (born 30 July 1984) is an Australian-born international New Zealand cricketer, currently playing for the Northern Districts cricket team in New Zealand domestic cricket.
-He has represented the New Zealand national cricket team in all three formats, qualifying to represent the team by way of his father's birthplace.
+Dean Graham Brownlie (born 30 July 1984) is a New Zealand international cricketer who last played for the Northern Districts cricket team in New Zealand domestic cricket.
+Born in Australia, he has represented the New Zealand national cricket team in all three formats, qualifying to represent the team by way of his father's birthplace.

 Early career

 Brownlie was born in Perth, Western Australia.
 He grew up playing both cricket and Australian rules football, representing the Mount Lawley District Cricket Club in the WACA District Cricket competition, and the West Perth Football Club at colts and reserves levels.
 He represented Western Australia at the 2001 Under-17 and the 2002 Under-19 national carnivals.

 He played for Whitstable in the Kent Cricket League during the 2003 English cricket season as their overseas player.
 He made 455 runs at an average of 26.76, including one century, and also took 20 wickets.

 Domestic career

 Brownlie moved to New Zealand in 2009 to play for Canterbury.
 He made his List A debut the same season in 2010, making a golden duck on debut.
 However, he went on to score 86* in his second match.
 He then scored a century in his Plunket Shield début against Northern Districts.
 In June 2018, he was awarded a contract with Northern Districts for the 2018–19 season.

 He was the leading run-scorer for Northern Districts in the 2018–19 Ford Trophy, with 293 runs in nine matches.